dlm6693/DS-Mod-3-Project/README.md

 # DS Mod 3 Project
-Predicting whether customers of a retail food company would or wouldn't be converted on the final campaign using data provided by Rodolfo Saldanha [I'm an inline-style link](https://www.kaggle.com/rodsaldanha/arketing-campaign#ml_project1_data.xlsx)
+Predicting whether customers of a retail food company would or wouldn't be converted on the final campaign using data provided by [Rodolfo Saldanha](https://www.kaggle.com/rodsaldanha/arketing-campaign#ml_project1_data.xlsx) on Kaggle.

 ## Methodology
 * Target: Response i.e. whether or not customer was converted on final campaign.
 Either a 1 for yes or 0 for no.